-Figure 5.13: Viscosity of typical polymers for thermal NIL, e.g. the "classical" PMMA (poly methyl methacrylate) and commercial resists from micro resist technology GmbH: due to the strong dependence of the viscosity from temperature, small changes in imprint temperature can have a strong impact on resist flow and imprint times.
-Former materials mr-I 7000E, mr-I 8000E and mr-NIL 6000 have been replaced by the improved products mr-I 7000R, mr-I 8000R and mr-NIL 6000E, respectively.
+Figure 5.13: Zero shear viscosity of typical polymers for thermal NIL, e.g. the "classical" PMMA (poly methyl methacrylate) and commercial resists from micro resist technology GmbH: due to the strong dependence of the viscosity from temperature, small changes in imprint temperature can have a strong impact on resist flow and imprint times.

-5.6.2 UV-curable NIL-materials (UV-NIL)
+5.6.2 UV-curable NIL materials (UV-NIL)

-UV-NIL is a combination of nanoimprint and UV-curing, therefore often called UV-assisted NIL.
-However, because UV-exposure is done in a flood exposure mode either through the transparent stamp or through substrate, it is different from combined processes using NIL and photolithography (see below).
-Resists for UV-NIL consist of different components for UV-initiation and crosslinking.
-Oxygen inhibitant materials do not cure in ambient condition that means that only the resist below a stamp will crosslink when exposed to UV light, while the material at the stamp borders will not cure.
-For oxygen "porous" stamps (such as PDMS), therefore non-inhibitant materials are of advantage.
-Oxygen inhibitant materials, in contrast, will be used if hard stamps are printed in a step&repeat mode onto areas adjacent to already imprinted areas which were already exposed (e.g. by straylight).
-Because they are not yet hardened, damage can be avoided.
+UV-NIL is a combination of nanoimprint and photo-curing.
+The exposure is done in a flood expo-sure mode either through the transparent stamp or through substrate.
+Resists for UV-NIL consist of different components for photo-initiation and crosslinking.
+NIL resists affected by oxygen inhibition do not cure in ambient condition that means that only the resist below a hard stamp will crosslink when exposed to UV light, while the material at the stamp borders will not cure.
+For oxygen permeable stamps (such as PDMS or PFPE) NIL resists are necessary which cure in the presence of oxygen and which are not affected by any inhibition reaction caused by oxygen.
+In contrast, Oxygen inhibitant materials, might be used, if hard stamps are printed in a step&repeat mode onto areas adjacent to already imprinted areas which were already exposed (e.g. by straylight).
+Because they are not yet hardened, damage can be avoided (though uncured material might accumulate at the stamp edges over time, if no intermediate cleaning step is performed.
 Particularly important are new developments of resists with inherent anti-sticking properties.
 Fully crosslinked materials are often well suited as stamp copies, which can be used for thermal as well as UV-NIL.
-New developments are hybrid (organic-inorganic) polymers such as Ormocers and resists with inherent antiadhesive properties.
+New developments are hybrid (organic-inorganic) polymers such as OrmoStamp® and resists with inherent anti-adhesive properties.